-This page is dedicated to rules and policies that apply only to FEE-HELP, VET FEE-HELP, and VET Student Loans students, to help you understand your specific responsibilities.
+This page is dedicated to rules and policies that apply only to FEE-HELP and VET Student Loans students, to help you understand your specific responsibilities.

 Along with these policies you will also need refer to the other Student Rules and Policies pages to understand your full responsibilities as a TAFE Queensland student, and to access administrative processes and useful forms.